 Given this Franciscan background, it is appropriate that many of the church’s stained glass windows present Franciscan saints.
 The windows were designed by Father Cuthbert and manufactured by Pittsburgh Stained Glass Studios.
 In the choir loft is a massive stained glass window in honor of St. Anthony of Padua, one of the most popular of Franciscan saints and the patron of this parish.

 The nave windows have basic linear structure that is consistent with the modernized Romanesque architecture of the building.
 On one side are windows presenting St. Francis of Assisi, St. Clare of Assisi, St. Elizabeth of Hungary and St. Fidelis of Sigmaringen.
 Each of these saints in his or her own way reminds us of traditional Franciscan values.
 On the other side are windows presenting images with special relevance to the time when the parish was being established: St. Ladislaus (a reminder that this parish was once under his patronage), St. Maria Goretti (1890-1902 – The saint of chastity), Our Lady of Fatima (1917) and St. Pius X, the reigning pope when this parish was formed.

 In June 2015, the remaining Capuchin friars at St. Anthony were recalled to the Province of St. Augustine in Pittsburgh, PA.
 The care and leadership of St. Anthony was returned to diocesan clergy at this time.
-Currently, Father Tijo George from Kerala, India is the administrator of St. Anthony.
+Currently, Father Thomas Kalapurackal from Kerala, India is the pastor of St. Anthony.